Joe Lombardo has things to say about the lottery. Let's examine.

 Are you calling Mssrs.
 Showalter and Lahti fiscally irresponsible for failing to go after this lottery inefficiency!?

-Now, as far as what a school board does, let's ask the NYS School Board Association
+Now, as far as what a school board does, let's ask the NYS School Board Association:

 Commitment to Public Education